Cultural and Geographic Focus

 What we want to avoid is creating even more separation by looking at other cultures as precisely that, other.
 The idea here is to encourage a broader, more integrated view.

 We want to be aware of forming cultural stereotypes.
-Throughout your investigation, notice cultural perceptions, and using observation and analysis, aim to recognize and include different points of view.
+Throughout the investigation notice cultural perceptions, and using observation and analysis, aim to recognize and include different points of view.

 This exploration of art from geographically different cultures should arise naturally out of the students own interests and not be a prescribed or forced investigation.

 Start where you are

-It is always a good place to start with ones own culture.
+A good place to start is often with ones' own culture.
 Culture is not only about other; by investigating our own roots we can begin to broaden the scope of appreciation and understanding when encountering the art of unfamiliar cultures.
 Go first to the page on Your own Cultural Influences and consider where you come from and where you live now.